How Much Does a Stair Lift Cost in 2023?

 Purchasing a Stair Lift Through a Dealer vs. Online

 You may be able to find new stair lifts listed online for considerably less than the prices listed here.
-However, this often does not include the cost of delivery, installation, or warranty coverage, all of which are included in most cases when sold by reputable dealers.
+However, those prices often do not include the cost of delivery, installation, or warranty coverage, all of which are included in most cases when sold by reputable dealers.

 While it is a cost-saving measure, self-installation can put you, your family, or your home in harm’s way.
 The Accessibility Equipment Manufacturers Association (AEMA) provides the most knowledgeable information on stairlifts and residential elevators.
 Read why it strongly advises against a self-install of any stairlift or residential elevator product.
 Your safety could be at risk!

 In addition, it can be difficult to find reliable service for stair lifts purchased online or from manufacturers that advertise on late-night TV.
 Local dealers, such as Lifeway, provide ongoing service for all stair lifts that are installed.
 We also give those interested in a lift to see and test ride one before deciding to make a purchase, as we have showrooms in the following areas: